 Roy succinctly summarizes how to effectively manage expectations: Set them early; revisit them periodically; and provide honest feedback.
 Underneath these broad strokes, he says, are some must-do practices for managing expectations:

-All too often though, Lennon says, expectations go off the rails on both sides, and this sets the stage for dissatisfaction or worse.
-To effectively manage expectations, she suggests a tool box consisting of education, explanation, information, dialogue, feedback and inquiry.
+To effectively manage expectations, Lennon further suggests that you develop a toolboxconsisting of education, explanation, information, dialogue, feedback and inquiry.
 Read more here.

 Nolo.com suggests creating an employee handbook for the purpose of communicating the “rules of the road” for your workplace.
 The benefits?
 Consistency, clarity and even legal protection, should it ever come to that.
 You should clearly spell out what you expect of your employees (and what they can expect of you) in terms of things like hours, benefits, drug and alcohol abuse, attendance, safety, communication, bonuses, and conduct-related topics such as sexual harassment.
 The site cautions to be careful with the language you use, in that you don’t inadvertently create obligations that can trip you up later on.
 Two big problem areas: Disciplinary procedures and (unintended) promises of continued employment.

 A recommended resource for generating your own handbook is Create Your Own Employee Handbook: A Legal & Practical Guide, by Amy DelPo and Lisa Guerin.
 It contains step-by-step instructions, policy language and forms you can use.
 And by all means, have everything fully reviewed and signed off on by your legal counsel.